Wash away arrogant water board members

-OUR VIEW: It’s not smart to give your boss the one-finger salute his first week on the job.
+It’s not smart to give your boss a spiteful salute his first week on the job.

 That’s essentially what members of the South Florida Water Management District did just a couple days after Gov. Ron DeSantis was sworn into office.
 Now, they’re paying the price.

-As outlined in a spot on editorial in the Sun Sentinel, members of the water board, which covers much of south Florida and the Everglades, are on their way out after arrogantly ignoring the governor’s wishes.
+As outlined in a recent Sun Sentinel article, members of the water board, which covers much of south Florida and the Everglades, are on their way out after arrogantly ignoring the governor’s wishes.
 Their action to thwart DeSantis and U.S. Rep. Brian Mast was not the first time members of the board, appointed by ex-Gov. Rick Scott, have made decisions not in the best interest of the state and their region.

 The latest controversy reared up when the board refused to delay, as requested by DeSantis, a vote on extending a lease on land targeted for a reservoir to relieve overflow on Lake Okeechobee.
 If you’ve followed the problem, polluted runoff from the lake carried blue-green algae west to the Caloosahatchee River and into canals along the Gulf of Mexico.
 It was a terrible ecological disaster that was on the front page much of the summer.